-“About 56,000 patients are diagnosed every year and it’s the third leading cause of cancer-related deaths in the U.S.,” says Dr. Igor Medic, a board-certified medical oncologist affiliated with Sharp Grossmont Hospital.
+“More than 60,000 patients are diagnosed every year and it’s the third leading cause of cancer-related deaths in the U.S.,” says Dr. Igor Medic, a board-certified medical oncologist affiliated with Sharp Grossmont Hospital.

 Not easy to detect